 Grasmere Parish Magazine is produced every two months and is distributed free to every house in Grasmere.
 It is published by St. Oswald’s PCC and copy comes from our valued band of regular and occasional contributors, compiled by the editors.
 A small number of extra copies are on sale in the Church and some shops in Grasmere.

-The magazine carries small advertisements in the back pages for local trades and services.
+small advertisements in the back pages for local trades and services.

 The website has all recent editions and a growing archive of historic magazines dating back to 1895.

 Please contact the editors with any queries about magazine content, advertising or distribution.

 It is likely there was an ancient burial ground predating the building of the Church, but all traces of this would have been covered over by subsequent burials.

 Until the 1850s Grasmere Parish covered the whole of the Rothay & Brathay valleys down to what is now the Low Wood Hotel.
 Grasmere Churchyard had three entrances for the people from Grasmere, Ambleside and Langdale.
 The churchyard was closed for new burials in 1904, but only about 10% of the burials are marked; there are graves both under the floor of the Church, churchyard grass and paths.

 grave is of William Wordsworth which is marked by green signs and

 metal railings on the east side, with the simple inscription ‘